Long Distance Hurdle Preview, Tips, Runners & Trends

 1. Celestial Halo (5:48.35) in 2013

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Long Distance Hurdle next time out, then you would have backed a total of 7 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -6.80.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Long Distance Hurdle.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -5.80.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...

-The Liverpool Hurdle (x7) and the West Yorkshire Hurdle (x4) have provided eleven of the last twenty winners of this race, including all of the last four renewals.
+The Liverpool Hurdle (x7) and the West Yorkshire Hurdle (x3) have produced ten of the last twenty winners of this race, including in four of the previous five renewals.

 Andy Powell - Horse Racing Betting Expert - OLBG.com